Proving ownership for your nominated account

 Use the details of a different nominated account, which can be any UK current account or Nationwide savings account as your nominated account for withdrawals.
 Once your savings account is open - you can take the details of the nominated account we’re having trouble with to your nearest Nationwide branch.
 You’ll need to bring along at least two proofs of your UK-based bank or building society account, that shows it belongs to you; it will need to include the:

-• Holder's name/s (joint or individual).
+- holder's name/s (joint or individual).

-• Holder's address for this nominated account e.g. Bank statement.
+- holder's address for this nominated account e.g. Bank statement.

-• Sort code and account number.
+- sort code and account number.

 These proofs could be:

-• A statement from the last 3 months showing all the account’s details.
+A statement from the last 3 months showing all the account’s details.

-• Letter from a UK-based bank or building society detailing the account information.
+A letter or email from a UK-based bank or building society detailing the account information.

-• A chequebook or passbook associated with the account.
+A chequebook associated with the account.

 You can change your nominated account in the future at any time via the Internet Bank or in branch.